voxpupuli/puppet-cassandra/README.md

 'users' and an index called 'users_lname_idx'.

-We also add three users (to Cassandra, not the mykeyspace.users table) called spillman, akers and boone.
-We also ensure that a user called lucan is absent.
+We also add three users (to Cassandra, not the mykeyspace.users table) called spillman, akers and boone while ensuring that a user called lucan is absent.

 ```puppet